python/cpython/Doc/library/typing.rst

                case _ as unreachable:
                    assert_never(unreachable)

-   Here, the type annotations allow the type checker to infer that the last case can never execute, because ``arg`` is either an :class:`int` or a :class:`str`, and both options are covered by earlier cases.
+   Here, the annotations allow the type checker to infer that the last case can never execute, because ``arg`` is either an :class:`int` or a :class:`str`, and both options are covered by earlier cases.